 We need to add one last bit of coding to our web pages.
 This is the DOCTYPE tag, and tells web browsers what sort of web page you have created.
-The tag for our pages looks like this:
+Here's a common one for basic HTML pages:

 As you write HTML code, you will make mistakes -- everybody does.
 That is why there are HTML Validators (or checkers).
 They look at your HTML code and find errors like missing or misplaced tags.